 Swim cap to be worn at all times on swim legs

-C. Recommended Gear
+C. Recommended Gear (optional)

 Swim hand paddles/gloves

-Compression calf tubes
+Compression calf sleeves or socks

 Swim pull buoy affixed to thigh